-Our clients love travelling; Morocco a favourite.
-Therefore our brief for the initial 2017 Bathroom was Moroccan-inspired.
-In 2019, we continued this theme in the Kitchen and open-plan space.
-As Morocco is famous for its bold colours and patterns, the result was a perfect blend of a Moroccan / Coastal fusion with the gorgeous feature colour: teal!
+This homeowner has a great love of travelling; Morocco being a favourite.
+As the Bathroom was Moroccan-inspired, we wanted to continue this theme in the Kitchen and open-plan space.
+Morocco, famous for its bold colours and patterns, was the perfect inspiration for this home and resulted in this absolutely gorgeous teal Moroccan / Coastal fusion.
 Pops of the striking teal are featured throughout on numerous occasions, partnered with whites and solid Blackbutt timber.

-The spectacularly bold teal v-groove cabinetry is one of the main focal points of the Kitchen space, as are the hand-blown glass pendants clustered above the timber Dining Table.
+Hand-blown glass pendants clustered above the timber Dining Table are another stunning feature in this home.
 These beautiful pendants are an artistic addition within the space, picking up the teal colour and formalising the Dining Area.
 The ceiling in this grand open-plan space features three skylights.
 These magnificent skylights allow natural lighting to brilliantly flow throughout the space.

 The Kitchen features a large Kitchen Island, acting as a subtle divide between the Kitchen and Living Room, and perfect for prepping meals.
+Positioned above the Island is a custom-made linear timber pendant working hand-in-hand with the Blackbutt flooring and benchtop border.
 This island features an abundant amount of storage - even a washing machine!
 Our home owners imagine their old age in this abode and so a laundry downstairs would be impractical for them in the future.